-What my friends think I do
+What people think I do

-What I think I do
+What my family thinks I do and what my friends think I do in France

 What the French think I do